Speakers

 NZ Blood Service - Te Ratonga Toto O Aotearoa

-Sarah Morley - Chief Medical Officer
+Sarah Morley - NZBS Chief Medical Officer

-Suzi Rishworth - Transfusion Nurse Specialist, Otago
+Suzi Rishworth - TNS, Dunedin / Otago region

 Suzi is a Registered Nurse working as part of a multi-centre Transfusion Nurse Specialist (TNS) / Clinical Nurse Specialist team.
 Suzi joined NZBS in 2003 when they launched the TNS project.
 Her role rests at the clinical end of the NZBS ‘vein to vein’ philosophy and focuses upon teaching (including under-graduate and post-graduate programmes), auditing (national and local), policy writing, haemovigilance, incident review, surveillance, CQI, liaison and support.
 Suzi is based in the NZBS Blood Bank at Dunedin Hospital and covers the Otago and Southland region.
 Her passion is teaching and translating specialty knowledge into manageable and useable fractions to influence change, enhance transfusion practice, and protect patient safety.